-I have also heard (and I myself got offered but declined) that Koreans want private tutoring for their children or Korean adults who want to speak English better for business purpose, look for native speakers to converse with.
+I’ve also heard (and I myself got offered but declined) that Koreans often look for private tutors for their children or for themselves.
+Usually they look for native speakers to converse with.
 Some people get a crazy amount of pay and some don’t.
-If you’re not a certified teacher and you don’t know what to take, I think 30 000won/h sounds like a fair price.
-Because I have looked around and seen offers from 20 000~50 000/h so try to negotiate if you are a young native speaker.
+If you’re not a certified teacher and you’re not sure what to take, I think 30 000won/h sounds like a fair price.
+Because I have looked around and seen offers from 20 000~50 000/h so try to negotiate if you are a young native speaker (or almost as good as one).
 Keep in mind this may not be legal on your visa, it’s an under the table job.

 There ARE many jobs out there, you just have to ask yourself what do I like and what am I good at?
 Follow “jobs in Korea” pages on Facebook, be a social butterfly and tell people you are in Korea looking for jobs, somebody maybe knows somebody looking for someone… If you are a student at a University make sure to check out the school board/website forums.
 Look on websites such as:

-I hope you succeed in finding the perfect job for you!
-Let me know if I have missed something or if you don’t agree with something.
-This is just based on my experience and from what I have heard when speaking to foreigners in Korea.
+Working part time in Korea can be a lot of fun but the pay might be low in comparison to your home country and/or too stressful.
+I hope you succeed in finding a good job match for you!
+Let me know if I’ve missed something or if you don’t agree on something.
+This is just based on my experience and from what I’ve heard when speaking to foreigners in Korea.
 But I want to learn more so feel free to leave a comment. 😉